dhis2/dhis2-fhir-adapter/README.md

 ## Running the Adapter
 ### Dependent Software Components
 #### DHIS2
-DHIS 2.29 or newer must be installed.
+DHIS 2.30 or newer must be installed.

-The standard tracked entity type Person with first and last name tracked entity attribute must be available.
-For example, this tracked entity type can be found at [DHIS 2 Play](https://play.dhis2.org/).
+The application includes a suggested tracked entity type person.
+The corresponding metadata for DHIS 2.30 is located at [Person Metadata](fhir/src/main/resources/static/dhis/metadata/person-metadata.json).
+It can also be accessed from the setup application that is described below.
+This allows also to customize the mapping to the tracked entity type for the FHIR resource patient.

 #### FHIR Service
 A FHIR Service that provides the FHIR Endpoints and also supports FHIR Subscriptions is required.
-HAPI FHIR JPA Server Example 3.5.0 or later can be used.
+HAPI FHIR JPA Server Example 3.6.0 or later can be used.
 Instructions on how to setup the FHIR Service can be found at http://hapifhir.io/doc_jpa.html.

 The initial subscription for FHIR Resource Patient is created by the initial setup user interface that is described later in this document.